Skip to main content

 Dir.
 James Watkins

 A young lawyer travels to a remote village to conduct an inventory of a deceased client’s possessions.
-He gradually realises that the dead client is connected to a sinister spectral woman – the sight of whom preludes the death of a child - that is terrorizing the local population.
+He gradually realises that the dead client is connected to a sinister spectral woman is terrorizing the local population, the sight of whom preludes the death of a child.

 For the most part Jane Goldman’s screenplay sticks closely to the source material, and indeed the original adaptation, however much less time is spent on the story before it moves into the creepy confines of the house.
 That said, the plot which unfolds in this update is much more detailed and throws up frequent surprises for those already familiar with the story.
 It arguably even develops certain aspects of the original such as the sinister connection of the titular woman to the deaths of children in the local area.
 Beginning with quiet moodiness and gradually cranking up the tension, The Woman in Black eventually hurtles towards its climax as a race against time ensues to try and break the curse that enshrouds the house and its surrounding land.
 A major departure that helps to build suspense occurs when Arthur wades out into the marsh to retrieve a body in an effort to provide peace for a tortured soul.
 This scene exudes a claustrophobic immediacy and provides some powerful imagery.